2021: The Ultimate Guide To Ang Pow Giving [Infographic]

-Giving ang pow has long been a Chinese tradition, not just for the Lunar New Year, but even for events like weddings, birthdays and baby’s full moons (these are different stories all together).
+Giving ang pow has long been a Chinese tradition, even for events like weddings, birthdays and baby’s full moons (these are different stories all together).
 Though it is a gift and there is no obligation in the amount you are giving, we are humans, and humans tend to complicate things than it should it.

 However, with the rising cost of living, I don’t foresee an ang pow inflation next year.
 In fact, the amount will likely shrink, because every ringgit you save will go a long way in today’s economy.

 I may not be a pro at this yet, but I have a few years of experience under my belt and this ang pow guide sums up the tips I’ve picked up over the years.